Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 ‘AeroNabs’ Promise Powerful, Inhalable Protection Against COVID-19

-Here’s an ironic fact: Cryptography would have no reason to exist in a world in which we had 100% trust in each other.
+Here’s an ironic fact: Cryptography might have very little practical value in a world in which we had 100% trust in each other.
 Many people today believe that trusting each other to the fullest extent is impossible and quite ill-advised, because some people will always seek to benefit themselves at the expense of others.
-Of course, the whole framing of this belief takes place in a world of domination systems that emanate distrust and suspicion, not loving kindness and respect.
+Of course, this belief takes place in a world of domination systems that emanate distrust and suspicion, not loving kindness and respect.

-As trust pervades society, however, expanding from the personal level to the organizational level, up to and including the political philosophy of freedom, cryptography will prove less useful.
-In the interim, however, cryptography gives us an opportunity to trust in mathematics, instead of pretending that domination institutions can truly meet our need for trust.
-Granted, creating and using cryptographic methods is much easier than developing a society of trust, yet only this latter achievement can heal the major systemic wounds.
-We can enrich our lives without tragic costs.
-Essentially, everything we want is on the other side of the present paradigm of fear and control.
+Now, imagine trust how much trust would permeate a society of loving kindness and respect, expanding from the interpersonal to the organizational, up to and including the political philosophy of freedom.
+That will be a profoundly different society in which to live and flourish.
+In the interim, cryptography grants us opportunities to trust in mathematics, instead of believing (or pretending to believe) that coercive institutions can somehow meet our need for trust.
+Of course, creating and using cryptographic methods is much easier than developing a society of trust, yet only this latter society can heal its major systemic wounds.
+Essentially, everything we want is on the other side of the present paradigm of fear, control, distrust, and punishment.

 Shocked and outraged no more – Hong Kong’s new normal

 Indeed, China remains a place where independent expressions of contrary ideas and behaviors are continually throttled by those in power.
 Most Chinese probably don’t quite grasp the costly nature of their sacrificial paradigm, because they grew up within it.
-This paradigm has traumatizing aspects that bind minds to it, as the Hongkongers have pointed out.
-Notice that collectivistic thinking, which is constantly promoted via governmental propaganda, disempowers individuals, denying personal responsibility and fostering group-think, such as natives-vs-foreigners thinking, or Us versus Them.
-Their thoughts about the course of society tend to remain rather amorphous, as those running power-over systems continue to use subterfuge and coercion on everyone.
+Such is the traumatizing nature of the paradigm that binds minds to it, which the Hongkongers were demonstrating against.
+Notice that collectivistic thinking, which is constantly promoted via governmental propaganda, disempowers individuals, denying personal responsibility and fostering group-think, such as natives-vs-foreigners or Us versus Them thinking.
+Predictably, thoughts about their society’s predicament tend to align with those running the coercive systems, which use subterfuge on everyone.

-Finally, we have America, where the “federal government” has adopted the majority of the ten planks of the The Communist Manifesto, and most people seem either unfazed or in full support of this (even though politicians remain disliked).
-“The United States” is part and parcel of a collectivistic political enterprise, supposedly upholding the “common good,” or “general welfare,” and other erroneous, slavespeak notions.
-Tragically, the political process continues with these unrecognized root contradictions, as pointed out in this chapter:
+Then, of course, we have America, where the “federal government” has adopted the majority of the ten planks of the The Communist Manifesto, and most people seem either unfazed or in full support of this political predicament (though politicians remain largely disliked, sort of a “necessary evil”).
+“The United States” is part and parcel of a collectivistic, coercive enterprise, which pretends to be upholding the “common good,” or “general welfare,” and other erroneous, slavespeak notions.
+Tragically, the political process continues with these unrecognized root contradictions, as noted in the first chapter of my 2007 book:

-As we’ve explored in depth, new learning and integration really need to happen.
-These processes entail intrinsic motivation and a courageous desire for a respectful and compassionate society, so that mistaken assumptions can be checked and altered.
+As we’ve explored in depth, new learning and integration really need to happen in psychology and philosophy.
+Intrinsic motivation and a courageous desire for a respectful and compassionate society can enable us to check mistaken assumptions and change the course of history.
 Mencken’s notion from decades ago is still apt: “Every election is a sort of advance auction sale of stolen goods.”
 Here was his assessment of governmental schooling:

 The aim of public education is not to spread enlightenment at all; it is simply to reduce as many individuals as possible to the same safe level, to breed and train a standardized citizenry, to put down dissent and originality.
 That is its aim in the United States, whatever the pretensions of politicians, pedagogues and other such mountebanks, and that is its aim everywhere else.

-Of course, those who seem wedded to status quo biases oftentimes view these ideas as hyperbolic, or painting with too broad a brush.
-As mentioned, Steven Pinker contends in his book The Better Angels of Our Nature that governments have largely served as a civilizing force to mediate disputes in the private sector.
-In other words, without government overseeing our affairs, we’d be robbing, maiming, and murdering each other, just like throughout the bulk of his book’s gruesome historical portrayal.
+Of course, those who seem wedded to the status-quo bias oftentimes view these ideas as hyperbolic, or painting with too broad of a brush.
+As mentioned, Steven Pinker contends in his book The Better Angels of Our Nature that governments have largely served as a civilizing force to mediate disputes in society.
+In other words, without government overseeing our private and business affairs, we’d be robbing, maiming, and murdering each other, similar to the bulk of his book’s gruesome historical portrayal of human behavior.

-Whether or not his dismaying account of violence accords with all the anthropological facts, both historic and prehistoric, it’s clear that he and most other professors believe that the benefits of domination systems far outweigh their costs.
-And this belief stems from many common assumptions in our culture that involve the unchecked premises of collectivism, distrust, and human sacrifice.
-Even as Pinker advocates for Enlightenment Now (his latest book’s title), these premises still remain unchecked.
-All these highly unnecessary and tragic costs can be noticed and rectified with win/win systemic changes on personal, interpersonal, organizational, and societal levels.
+Whether or not his dismaying account of our species violence accords with all the anthropological facts, both historic and prehistoric (since some controversy among scholars does exist), he and most other professors tend to believe that the benefits of domination systems outweigh their costs.
+Even though this belief is unfounded, it stems from many common assumptions in our culture that involve the unchecked premises of collectivism, distrust, and human sacrifice.
+As Pinker advocates for Enlightenment Now (his latest book’s title), these premises remain unchecked.
+Highly unnecessary and tragic costs can be acknowledged and rectified with win/win, systemic changes on personal, interpersonal, organizational, and societal levels.
+We can live in a healed, post-political world, via a Second Enlightenment now.

-Freedom and flourishing are our birthrights, after all.
-We are amazing beings still evolving on a magnificent planet.
-The choice to change in ways that deeply matter remains within reach for those who desire it, even though their past and present situations can pose big challenges.
+Freedom and flourishing are our birthrights, after all, for all of us to experience during our precious lifetimes.
+We are amazing beings evolving on a magnificent planet.
+The choice to change in ways that deeply matter remains within reach for anyone who desires it, despite the major challenges posed by past and present situations.

-The future can come to light in our minds too, in each newly considered realization and every authentic present-moment experience.
-We are a species able to free ourselves from past problematic patterns.
-We can heal and grow out of intergenerational and developmental cycles of neglect, abuse, and injustice.
-This is what changing the world can be about, as our conscious and conscientious purpose.
+The future can come to light in our minds too, in each newly considered realization and in every present-moment reflection.
+We are the species actually able to free ourselves from past troublesome and traumatizing patterns.
+We have a tremendous opportunity before us, to heal and grow out of intergenerational and developmental cycles of neglect, abuse, and injustice.
+This is what changing the world entails, in line with our conscious—and conscientious—purpose to live optimally with our fellow humans.

-After I moved to Reno, NV the spring of 2019, I desired to connect with those working at Blockchains.
-I soon befriended and had many enriching conversations with Alison Berreman, who was their project lead.
-Then, the summer of 2019, she was dismissed for advocating (in essence) that Blockchains’ Orange-stage model be transformed to something more Green and even Teal.
-The thoughts she expressed via Twitter about the need for such internal change did not sit well with corporate management (most, if not all, have attended law school).
-A caring colleague of hers was also dismissed the next day, when she did a silent protest requesting empathic understanding.
+After I moved to Reno, NV in the spring of 2019, I desired to connect with those working at Blockchains.
+I soon befriended and had many enriching conversations with their project lead, Alison Berreman.
+Our discussions about Sociocracy, an advanced Green-stage business model, soon led me to discovering Laloux’s book Reinventing Organizations and all the wonderful facets of the Teal-stage business model.
+Then, during the summer Berreman was dismissed for advocating (in essence) that Blockchains’ Orange-stage model be transformed into something more Green and even Teal.
+Her few tweets about the need for such organizational change did not sit well with corporate management, since most (if not all) were law-school graduates and bar-association members.
+A caring colleague of hers was also dismissed the next day, when she did a silent protest simply requesting empathic understanding.

-Sadly, neither compassionate communication nor restorative justice, two invaluable Teal hallmarks, were practiced with these team members who had been wanting to flourish in a nurturing and dynamic environment.
+Sadly, neither compassionate communication nor restorative justice, two invaluable hallmarks of Teal, were practiced with these team members who had been wanting to flourish in a nurturing and dynamic environment.
 The following link still contains some of what Alison and her team wrote below.

 Individuals should have input in the development and design of systems, technological or otherwise, that affect them.